 - ¼ teaspoon bicarbonate of soda (baking soda)

 - 60 ml (¼ cup) unsweetened almond milk (or any other plant-based milk)

 - Optional: Salt, to taste

-- Drain away most of the water from soaking the dates, leaving a little bit
+- Drain away most of the water from soaking the dates, leaving behind a few tablespoons

-- Use a food processor or a stick blender to blend the dates into a smooth purée (leaving a little water will make it much easier)
+- Use a food processor or blender (or hand-held blender) to blend the dates into a smooth purée (leaving a little water will make it much easier)

 - Add the puréed dates into a bowl along with all the other ingredients and mix well

-- Divide the mixture between two greased and lined round baking tins (I used 18cm/7inch tins)
+- Divide the mixture between two greased and lined round baking tins lined with baking paper (I used 18cm/7inch tins)

 - Bake in oven for around 15 minutes

-- Once out of the oven, transfer to a wire rack to cool completely
+- Once out of the oven, transfer the cakes to a wire rack to cool completely

 - Cook sweet potatoes by boiling, steaming or roasting them until very soft and tender

-- Discard any skins, and add to a food processor or blender along with all other ingredients
+- Discard any skins, and add to a food processor or blender (or hand-held blender) along with all other ingredients

 - Whizz until completely smooth.
 Taste and adjust ingredients as necessary - add more maple syrup for sweetness, more salt for saltiness, more cocoa powder for chocolate flavour etc